openbfdev/bfdev-docs/docs/manual/en_US/install.md

 bfdev can be installed differently, depending on the operating system.

+## Installation on Archlinux

+For Archlinux, bfdev can be installed from [packages](https://aur.archlinux.org/packages/bfdev-git) through aur.

 ## Installation on Docker

 For Docker, bfdev [packages](https://hub.docker.com/repository/docker/opbfdev/bfdev) from hub.docker.com can be used.